USDAForestService/fs-open-forest-platform/README.md

 #### Known technical Debt
 The file frontend/src/sass/_focus-fix.scss implements a style fix in the upstream repository: https://github.com/18F/web-design-standards/pull/2112/files Eventually once these changes are released we can remove this file.

+The server dependency is JSDOM is currently a fork to pass security vulnerability tests.
+This should be replaced with the original package once the security vulnerability is fixed.

 #### Available services
 The following services are available to leverage in components.